Le Thermozéro: History

 Unwilling to abandon a good idea, Hergé planned to make Le Thermozéro the plot of the third filmed adventure of Tintin but once again, this did not take place.

 Bob de Moor, Hergé's assistant, was asked to change the synopsis and make it the sixth Jo, Zette and Jocko adventure.
 After a few sketches were made this project fell through as well, as Hergé asked Bob de Moor to modernize The Black Island instead.
 Hergé then turned his attention to The Castafiore Emerald, which saw book publication in 1963.

 In March 2014 it was revealed that de Moor had indeed written a complete script for Le Thermozéro and that more pages had been pencilled before the project was shelved.
 Tintin's publisher Casterman also announced plans to publish an edition of Le Thermozéro, possibly in the same vein as the other unfinished Tintin adventure Tintin and Alph-Art.

+However, this was abandoned as the Hergé Foundation opposed Casterman's release of the book even in its current form, with Nick Rodwell reasoning in an interview that:

+Because Hergé abandoned this project!
+He didn't want to continue this album.
+He didn't feel it in his gut.
+So, that's it.
+We're stopping there!
+It would be completely ridiculous.
+It's resurfacing now because Benoît Mouchart, the editorial director of Casterman, has encouraged the public in France and Belgium to write personally to Fanny to plead the case for this album that Hergé has not finished.
+But I find that completely idiotic.”